MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-transfer-images.md

 ---
-title: ACR Transfer with Arm Templates
+title: A Step-by-Step Guide for ACR Transfer with ARM Templates
-description: ACR Transfer with Az CLI with ARM templates ms.topic: how-to
+description: Learn how to use Azure CLI with ARM templates for ACR Transfer.
+This guide covers the complete process for managing and transferring container images in Azure Container Registry. ms.topic: how-to
 author: tejaswikolli-web
 ms.author: tejaswikolli